daddycocoaman/BeaconGraph/README.md

 `--no-flush`: Do NOT delete current database before adding new entries<br>
 `--manuf`: Update the Wireshark OUI Lookup file

-NOTE: The larger the neo4j database, the more time it'll take to process.
+**NOTE**: The larger the neo4j database, the more time it'll take to process.
 During testing, some large databases (over 2000 clients and access points combined) took over 10 minutes to render on screen.

 ## Screenshots
 ![Logo](examples/ui.png "BeaconGraph UI")